 Welcome from the Vice Provost

 Welcome to the College of Health Sciences at Samford University.
-These are exciting days, filled with enthusiasm, hard work and new growth for our faculty, our staff and, of course, our students.
-The launch of the College of Health Sciences was the culmination of years of planning, as well as the incredible devotion and effort of countless people.
-For people called to the health care profession, the opportunities you will find here are unprecedented in our history.
-The College of Health Sciences is made up of four outstanding schools and two world-class centers: School of Health Professions, Ida Moffett School of Nursing, the McWhorter School of Pharmacy, and School of Public Health along with the Center for Faith and Health and the Experiential Learning and Simulation Center.
+These are exciting days, filled with enthusiasm, hard work and new growth for our students, staff and faculty.
+The launch of the College of Health Sciences is the culmination of years of planning, as well as the incredible devotion and efforts of countless people.
+For people called to the health care profession, the opportunities offered here are unprecedented.
+The College of Health Sciences is made up of four outstanding schools and two world-class centers: School of Health Professions, Ida Moffett School of Nursing, McWhorter School of Pharmacy, and School of Public Health along with the Center for Faith and Health and the Experiential Learning and Simulation Center.

 Nena Sanders, Ph.D., RN, FAAN